tresata/spark-sorted/README.md

 A Java Api is available in package com.tresata.spark.sorted.api.java.
 Please see the unit tests for usage examples.

-Currently this library is alpha stage.
+Currently this library is beta stage.

 Have fun!
 Team @ Tresata